 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
+Basic policies cover core medical and cancellation needs.
 Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For Italy, comprehensive cover is worth considering given there is no reciprocal healthcare agreement.
+For a long-haul Italian trip, comprehensive cover is generally worth the extra.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ